QuotaClub

 Welcome

-A great cadence isn’t about more touches.
-It’s about the right touches in the right order.
+A great cadence isn’t more touches.
+It’s the right ones in order.

 Most SDRs design their cadence by accident: whatever Outreach auto-suggested, with a few tweaks.
 The result is the same cadence everyone else runs, hitting the same prospects everyone else hits, with the same generic touches everyone else sends.